MohamedRach/projet-full-stack/readme.md

 ### 1. Build the Backend JAR

-In order to package the backend application into a JAR file, navigate to the `backend` directory and run:
+In order to package the backend application into a JAR file, navigate to the backend directory `SpringDataRest` and run:

 ```bash
 cd SpringDataRest